Photo- Linda Seccaspina

 For anyone that has a dog or had one or knows one

-The new after-Christmas rug was Wedgewood Blue and bristly in touch, almost like the back of a porcupine.
+The new after-Christmas rug was Wedgwood Blue and bristly in touch, almost like the back of a porcupine.
 In the centre of this spectacular piece of decor that everyone hated but me was a delicate white snowflake.
 I cherished this new acquisition and opened the door several times to gaze at my precious find.
 This rug would last for many years I thought to myself.
 It seemed to be invincible, and better yet was on sale.

 “You little ^&*&$% !!!!
 Don’t do that again or Santa is not going to buy you any treats!”

 Not wanting to have yet another disappointment over a door mat I found something suitable at a second hand shop.
 Costing more than my Walmart special, it was plain, brown, and obscure, and should last me through the next decade.The top of the mat read:

 THE DOG – DAY 751–My captors continue to torment me with bizarre rubber squeak toys.
 They eat lavish meals in my presence while I am forced to subsist on dry cereal.
 The only thing that keeps me going is the hope of eventual escape–that and the satisfaction I get from occasionally ruining some piece of furniture.I fear I may be going insane!